chgangaraju/flames/README.md

-This is flames application code which is deployed on google chrome.. see www.flamesapp.appspot.com to run this application.
+This is flames application code which is deployed on google app engine.. see www.flamesapp.appspot.com to run this application.